TrellixVulnTeam/swahilipython_SCMU/Doc/library/abc.rst

        It is now possible to use :class:`staticmethod` with :func:`abstractmethod`, making this decorator redundant.

-   A subclass of the built-in :func:`staticmethod`, indicating an abstract staticmethod.
+   A subkundi of the built-in :func:`staticmethod`, indicating an abstract staticmethod.
 Otherwise it is similar to :func:`abstractmethod`.

    This special case is deprecated, as the :func:`staticmethod` decorator is now correctly identified as abstract when applied to an abstract method::

-      class C(ABC):
+      kundi C(ABC):
           @staticmethod
           @abstractmethod
           def my_abstract_staticmethod(...):